solid-adventure/trivial-docs/docs/guides/conditional-actions.md

 ---

 # Conditional Actions Guide
-Actions can be defined with a condition, meaning they can execute depending on the success or failure of a given condition.
-Conditional actions allow your action to support simple filtering without needing to nest your actions inside If/Else actions.
+Actions can define a condition, meaning they will only execute if the given condition is True.
+Conditional actions allow you to support simple filtering without needing to be nested in an If/Else block.

 ## Setting Conditions for Actions
-In order for your action to require a condition to execute, you must first modify it's `descriptor.js` file.
+In order for your action to require a condition, you must first modify it's `descriptor.js` file.
 Inside of `/actions/YOUR-SERVICE/YOUR-ACTION/descriptor.js`, return a `condition` key on `getDefinitionFields`:

 ```javascript
   getDefinitionFields() {